suncoast-devs/handbook/lessons/full-stack-build-an-app-add-support-for-reviews/index.md

 ({props.restaurant.reviews.length})
 ```

-Now add similar `Include` code in the controller with `GetRestaurant`
+Now add a similar `Include` code in the controller with `GetRestaurant`.

 ```csharp
 // Find the restaurant in the database using Include to ensure we have the associated reviews